Bhutan Tourist and

 Tourist Seasons

-A visit to Bhutan can be planned anytime of the year
+A visit to Bhutan can be planned anytime

-and the wonderful festivals.
-However, Bhutan has limited
+climate and the wonderful festivals.
+However, Bhutan

-tourism infrastructure and during peak seasons facilities
+has limited tourism infrastructure and during peak seasons

-are recommended.
+January, February, are recommended.

 |